 I don't talk about it very often, and when I do, it's in the company of good, trusted friends and usually after a few healthy servings of liquor.
 It's not something one brags about, you see, but I think it's about time I boast:

 I was beat up as a kid.
 A lot.
 Kicked, hit, slapped, punched a few times.
 Shoved, screamed at, embarrassed in front of friends and neighbors and sometimes complete strangers.
 It started when my mom married my stepfather, and continued until I was big enough and old enough and brave enough to fight back.
 The scars I bear are all in my head, I was lucky enough to never need stitches or a cast.
-The only doctors I needed then, and still need today, are the kind that try to mend broken minds.
+The only doctors I needed then, and still need today, are the kind who try to mend broken minds.

 My mind isn't completely broken, but I do have my own set of limps from the beatings I endured.
 If you look up "Symptoms of adults who were abused as children" you'll pretty much find my eHarmony profile: